HSF/hsf.github.io/_gsocproposals/2020/proposal_ALICEaliecsconfig.md

 to AliECS workflow converter tool.

-While the files in question describe ALICE O²-specific configuration structures, the student does not need to be familiar with experiment-specific concepts.
+While the files in question describe ALICE O²-specific configuration structures, the student does not need to be familiar with experiment-specific concepts and most of the code produced by the student need not be experiment-specific.
 Even so, the tasks listed below provide ample opportunity for creative solutions to real world challenges in large physics experiment data acquisition.